fermyon/developer/content/spin/v3/command-trigger.md

   - [Community Triggers](#community-triggers)

 Spin has experimental support for creating and running components once.
-Please note that there are only working Command Trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-command/tree/main/examples) at present.
+Please note that there are only working Command trigger app samples written in [Rust](https://github.com/fermyon/spin-trigger-command/tree/main/examples) at present.

 > Please note: You can not `spin deploy` an application to Fermyon Cloud if it uses `command` because non-HTTP triggers are not supported in Fermyon Cloud.